top of page

 The Preliminary Sale and Purchase Contract ("Compromis de Vente" or "Promesse de Vente")

-There are two types of sale and purchase agreements in France — a promise to sell ("promesse de vente"), or a contract for sale ("compromis de vente").
-The main difference is that the "promise" binds mostly the seller, while the "compromis" binds both, and hence is the one most frequently used.
+There are two types of preliminary sale and purchase agreements in France — a promise to sell ("promesse de vente"), or a contract for sale ("compromis de vente").
+The main difference is that the "promise" binds mostly the seller, while the "compromis" binds both parties.
+The notaire is usually accustomed to one or the other and there is no real worries about which one you will have, the purpose of these contracts is the same.

-The sale and purchase contract is to be taken very seriously, as it obligates you to purchase the property, subject to any conditions that may be in the contract.
-You will have a ten day "cooling off" period to which you are entitled, discussed further below.
+The preliminary sale and purchase contract is to be taken very seriously, as it obligates you to purchase the property, subject to any conditions that may be in the contract.
+After signing, you are entitled to a ten day "cooling off" period during which you can cancel the sale without any consequences, discussed further below.

 The contract is most often drafted by the notaire, and includes the technical survey reports as attachments.

-After signing the contract, a copy will be either handed to you or sent by recorded delivery mail.
-Under the law you will have 10 days from receipt to decide whether to proceed with the purchase, during which you can cancel the sale without losing your deposit.
-It should be noted is that the 10 day period does not apply in some cases when purchasing a building plot or if the purchase is made by a French property company (SCI), but often real estate agents will allow you to insert this clause into the contract anyway.
-During these 10 days, if you decide to proceed with the sale, you must wire the deposit.
+After signing the contract, a copy will be sent by recorded delivery mail.
+Under the law you will have 10 days from receipt to cancel the sale without losing your deposit (which will be sent back to you).
+It should be noted is that the 10 day period does not apply in some cases when purchasing a building plot or if the purchase is made by a French property company (SCI), but often notaires will allow you to insert this clause into the contract anyway.
+During these 10 days, if you decide to proceed with the sale, you must wire the deposit into an escrow account of the real estate agent or notaire (most common).

 After the sale and purchase contract has been signed, the notaire will need 30 to 90 days to check that the transaction conforms to all legal norms and requirements (such as establishing proper title to the property and rights over the property), after which an appointment will be made for signing the final deed of sale in front of the notaire.